 Wind and solar generation facilities can be IESO-controlled grid connected facilities or embedded generation facilities into distribution systems.
-All connected generation facilities and some embedded wind and solar generation facilities receive dispatch instructions.
-System operators have limited control over embedded wind and solar generation that are not registered market participants.
+All IESO-controlled grid connected generation facilities and some embedded wind and solar generation facilities receive dispatch instructions from the IESO.
+The IESO has limited visibility over embedded wind and solar generation that are not registered market participants.

-Normally, automatic controls connect and disconnect wind and solar generation as a function of wind speed or irradiance according to the generation facilities' capabilities and if applicable, dispatch instructions issued by the IESO.
-This variability of output is not a concern when the system is in a normal state, but can be problematic during a restoration, particularly when trying to stabilize or synchronize islands.

-The following guidelines should be applied for both connected and embedded wind and solar generation during a restoration:
+Normally, automatic controls, within a generation facility, vary the output as a function of wind speed or irradiance according to the generation facilities' capabilities and if applicable, dispatch instructions issued by the IESO.
+The variability of output is not a concern when the system is in a normal state, but can be problematic during early stages of restoration, particularly when trying to stabilize or synchronize islands.
+The IESO will consider the following guidelines for both connected and embedded wind and solar generation during a restoration: